Drone mapping for every type of construction project

 After comparing other software solutions, STRABAG choose Pix4D – “We have many people in our company a smooth workflow is important to us, and Pix4D is one of the easiest software to use,” comments Thomas Gröninger, Head of STRABAG UAV Division.

 Pix4Dengine: seamless integration for enterprise

 For complex, large-scale projects, the need for accelerated processing times, and streamlined workflows means that Pix4D’s enterprise solutions became the right choice for STRABAG.
-Pix4D’s processing engine is customized to meet the needs of STRABAG, and hosted on a secure cloud computing server.
+Pix4Dengine API and SDK open the power of Pix4D’s processing algorithms to any business.
+Pix4D’s processing engine was customized to meet the needs of STRABAG, and hosted on a secure cloud computing server.
 The teams benefit from higher flexibility and reduced processing times.

 Road construction with bridge renovation in Colombia

 The state of Antioquia in northwest Colombia is a mountainous and densely forested region.
 STRABAG has been contracted to plan, build, finance and operate 176 kilometers of motorway winding through this difficult terrain.
 The Autopista al Mar 1, as the road is known, connects the state capital, Medellin, and the municipality of Bolombolo.

 |More than 20 bridges mapped with up to 2,000 images per location

 |DJI Inspire 1 drone with an X3 camera operated by the Pix4Dcapture app + GCPs